Philipp-Rassele/CHRIS-Visual-Analytics-Tool/README.md

 ### conda env create -f environment.yml

 For the frontend all the necessary settings are provided through the "package.json" and "package-lock.json" files.

+# Provided data
+To utilise the provided data unpack the "data.rar" in the data folder.